git/git.github.io/rev_news/drafts/edition-110.md

   to help you make semantic Git commits.
 Written in JavaScript for Node.js.
   Can be installed standalone, or with [Commitizen](https://commitizen-tools.github.io/commitizen/) (which was mentioned in [Git Rev News Edition #72](https://git.github.io/rev_news/2021/02/27/edition-72/)).
-  Has non-interactive mode; you can configure it (for example turning off emoji).
+  Has non-interactive mode; is configurable (for example turning off emoji).
 * [Ydiff](https://github.com/ymattw/ydiff) is a term based tool to view _colored, incremental diff_ in a version controlled workspace (supports Git, Mercurial, Perforce and Subversion so far) or from stdin, with _side by side_ (similar to `diff -y`) and _auto pager_ support.
   Written in Python.
-(There also exists outdated [cdiff](https://github.com/amigrave/cdiff) fork of it.)
+(There also exists the outdated [cdiff](https://github.com/amigrave/cdiff) fork of it.)
 * [gws](https://github.com/StreakyCobra/gws) is a text user-interface colorful helper to manage workspaces composed of Git repositories.
 Written in bash.
 * [Giftless](https://giftless.datopian.com/) ([GitHub repo](https://github.com/datopian/giftless))